Identifiability of Deep Polynomial Neural Networks: Discussion

 \section{Discussion}

 In this paper, we presented a comprehensive analysis of the identifiability of deep feedforward PNNs by using their connections to tensor decompositions.
-Our main result is the \textit{localization of identifiability}, showing that deep PNNs are identifiable if and only if every 2-layer subnetwork is also identifiable.
-We believe that this approach can be used for establishing theoretical guarantees for other types of architectures and activation functions, as well as for the development of computational algorithms based on tensor decompositions for training deep PNNs.
-Our results can be also useful for compression (pruning) neural networks as they give an indication about the architectures that are potentially identifiable.
-An important perspective is to understand whether two different unique PNN architectures can represent the same function, as the unique representations can potentially occur for different non-compatible formats (e.g., a PNN in format $\d =(2,4,4,2)$ could be potentially pruned to two \textit{different} unique representations, say, $\d = (2,3,4,2)$ and $\d = (2,4,3,2)$).
+Our main result is the \textit{localization of identifiability}, showing that deep PNNs are finitely identifiable if every 2-layer subnetwork is also finitely identifiable for a subset of their inputs.
+Our results can be also useful for compression (pruning) neural networks as they give an indication about the architectures that are not reducible.
+An important perspective is also to understand when two different identifiable PNN architectures can represent the same function, as the identifiable representations can potentially occur for different non-compatible formats (e.g., a PNN in format $\d =(2,4,4,2)$ could be potentially pruned to two \textit{different} identifiable representations, say, $\d = (2,3,4,2)$ and $\d = (2,4,3,2)$).